Authorities: Man in ‘Camp Auschwitz' Shirt at Riot Arrested

 FBI spokeswoman Christina Pullen said another Virginia man, Douglas Allen Sweet, of Grimstead, also was arrested Wednesday on charges including violent entry and disorderly conduct on Capitol grounds.

-Sweet was charged along with five other people who police said were on the upper level of the United States Capitol Visitors Center.
+Sweet was charged along with five others who police said were on the upper level of the United States Capitol Visitors Center.

-The criminal complaint against Sweet and five others described a scene in which a crowd of several dozen people were “making loud noises, and kicking chairs, throwing an unknown liquid substance at officers, and spraying an unknown substance at officers.”
+The criminal complaint against Sweet and five others described a scene in which several dozen people were “making loud noises, and kicking chairs, throwing an unknown liquid substance at officers, and spraying an unknown substance at officers.”

 Capitol police ordered the crowd to leave, and the crowd responded by shouting and cursing at the officers, the complaint states.
 Police said Sweet and the five others “were positioned towards the front of the crowd, close to the Capitol police officers who were responding.”